-"For development proposed within an OI-4 zoning district that is not included in a town council-approved development plan, but is a minor change modification according to the provisions of subsection (i) of this section, the town manager may approve a change to the development plan and issue a site development permit.
+"For development proposed within an OI-4 zoning district that is not included in a town council-approved development plan, but is a minor change modification according to the provisions of subsection (i) (j) of this section, the town manager may approve a change to the development plan and issue a site development permit.
 For development proposed within an OI-4 zoning district that is not included in a town council-approved development plan and that cannot be considered a minor change modification to the plan according to subsection (i) (j) of this section, such development shall be considered to be a special use, and subject to the special use permit procedural requirements of section 4.5 of this appendix.
 In the alternative, the applicant may apply to the town council for an amendment to the development plan."

 Section 12 - Article 3 - Zoning Districts, Uses, and Dimensional Standards.
-Section 3.5.2(h) (2) Process for review is hereby amended to read as follows:
+Section 3.5. - Special districts.
+Section 3.5.2 Office/Institutional-4 District (OI-4), subsection (h) Procedures for approval of development plants.
+Subsection (2) Process for review is hereby amended to read as follows:

-- "(2) Process for review. - A. Applications for development plan approval may shall be reviewed by the planning commission, and <a href="may the planning commission may conduct a preliminary forum to review the application and the town manager's report and to provide comments to the applicant. forwarded to the town council for consideration at a public hearing.
+"(2) Process for review.

+- A. Applications for development plan approval may shall be reviewed by the planning commission, and the planning commission may conduct a preliminary forum to review the application and the town manager's report and to provide comments to the applicant. forwarded to the town council for consideration at a public hearing.
 The Planning Commission shall review the application and the Town Manager's report and shall submit to the Town Council a written recommendation based on the findings required in subsection (h)(3).
-The Planning Commission shall prepare its recommendation within thirty five (35) days of the meeting at which the Town Manager's report is submitted to it or within such further time consented to in writing by the applicant or by Town Council resolution.
-If the Planning Commission fails to prepare its recommendation to the Town Council within this time limit, or extensions thereof, the Planning Commission shall be deemed to recommend approval of the application without conditions.
+The Planning Commission shall prepare its recommendation within thirty-five (35) days of the meeting at which the Town Manager's report is submitted to it or within such further time consented to in writing by the applicant or by Town Council resolution.
+If the Planning Commission fails to prepare its recommendation to the Town Council within this time limit, or extensions thereof, the Planning Commission shall be deemed to recommend approval of the application without conditions. - B. Applications for development plan approval will be considered at an evidentiary hearing.